 Editing vs Retouching

-One of the things I STRIVE to provide for everyone I work with is clarity.
+One of the things we STRIVE to provide for everyone we work with is clarity.
 Photography is such a big industry and terms are often used in different ways leaving much to interpretation.
 Specifically with post-processing (any of the work done to a photo after it's taken), Editing and Retouching seem to at times be used interchangeably.
 The simplest explanation is that editing enhances an image without altering it.
 Retouching includes alterations like removal, replacing, or reshaping of something in an image.
 Below are some more detailed examples of what's included in Editing.

 - CULL - Select all the photos to be delivered.
 Remove duplicates, out of focus images, test images, images where someone blinked or looks unflattering.